II:01:11 Animal Care and Use in Research and Teaching

 2. Be responsible for the University’s Animal Welfare Assurance.

-3. Provide an annual report to the Office for Protection from Research Risks, Division of Animal Welfare, describing the activities of the Committee including any changes in membership, dates of inspection, and dates evaluations were submitted to his/her office.
-The Executive Officer shall obtain the appropriate University signature for all reports submitted.
+3. Provide an annual report to the Office of Laboratory Animal Welfare, describing the activities of the Committee including any changes in membership, dates of the semiannual program reviews and facility inspections.

 V. MEETINGS AND ATTENDANCE

 1. The Committee shall meet monthly during the academic year.
 Special meetings may be called by the Chairperson as deemed necessary for the performance of Committee responsibilities.